JStadnik619/berea/README.md

 bible reference --help
 ```

-Line numbers can be toggled on using the `-n, --numbers` flag.
+Verse numbers can be toggled on using the `-n, --numbers` flag.

 ```
 bible matthew 5 1-11 -n